Customer Support Delight Your Website Customers with 24x7 Customer Support.

 Chatbots help you scale customer service with fewer employees.

-More and more customers are turning to e-commerce for their shopping needs.
+Customers demand answers, and they demand it now.
+With more and more customers turning to e-commerce for their shopping needs and the proliferation of social media, customer needs are growing exponentially overnight!
 The complexity and volume of customer inquiries are increasing constantly.
 Chatbots help process basic inquiries without involving human support agents, leaving them free to deal with more complex issues.
-The greater the inquires deflected the greater the time and money saved.
+The greater the inquiries deflected the greater the time and money saved.

 Chatbots help in decreasing overall ticket volume.

 70% of customer queries are usually the same repetitive questions that can be easily handled and resolved by a chatbot.
 At a basic level, chatbots deflect common queries by redirecting the customers to support articles.
-But a custom chatbot solution can also automate common transactional and custom interactions - anything from checking an account balance, changing a seat on a flight or topping up a data plan.
+But a custom chatbot solution can also automate common transactional and custom interactions – anything from checking an account balance, changing a seat on a flight, to ordering food.
 A chatbot solution reduces the volume of service tickets and creates a more efficient customer service process.

 Chatbots help in lowering the wait times for your customers and creates more engaged agents.

 Your customers will love you if you could lower their support wait times.
+Shorter wait times mean shorter resolution times.
+And everyone loves quick resolution.
 With chatbots deflecting common customer queries, your human agents have time to handle higher-value customer queries.
 Your agents will tackle the more complicated matters faster and easier than ever before.

 Chatbots help you leverage your current self-service content – FAQs and Knowledge Base.